-In summary, we expect the City would need to hire or reassign an additional 4 full-time employees and 2 junior engineers or co-op students to carry out the new and expanded inspection programs described in this section, at an estimated annual program cost of \$600,000 / year for the initial 5 years of the Program, which would be in addition to the City's existing programs such as their SLXC program (refer to Table 1-3 for other details).
-The Program costs and staffing needs can then be re-assessed based on both the number of issues identified and resolved, and the anticipated success of the program moving forward after the four critical areas have been thoroughly investigated.
+In summary, we expect the City would need to hire or reassign an additional 4 full-time Expected Resources Needed for New Program and Expansion SLXC and Pilot Program:

+- > 4 new or reassigned full-time employees and 2 additional junior staff or coopstudents. - Additional funding for increased frequency of CCTV video inspections (contracted work) - Additional funding for increased sampling and additional physical / analytical tools.
+Estimated expanded program costs: \$600K / Year employees and 2 junior engineers or co-op students to carry out the new and expanded inspection programs described in this section, at an estimated annual program cost of \$600,000 / year for the initial 5 years of the Program, which would be in addition to the City's existing programs such as their SLXC program (refer to Table 1-3 for other details).
+The Program costs and staffing needs can then be reassessed based on both the number of issues identified and resolved, and the anticipated success of the program moving forward after the four critical areas have been thoroughly investigated.